coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 Creating the Ubuntu Machine in Vagrant\
 `> vagrant init ubuntu/bionic64`

 The machine has now been created, we will do some configuration within the newly created vagrant file to give it a static IP within the private network.
-First make sure to set a password for the root account with `$ sudo passwd root` Then exit the machine with `$ exit` and close it with `> vagrant halt` Next open the newly created vagrantfile in your favorite text editor and replace the content with the following lines.
+Next open the newly created vagrantfile in your favorite text editor and replace the content with the following lines.
 Change the ip if wanted.
 ```
 Vagrant.configure("2") do |config|
    config.vm.box = "ubuntu/bionic64"